Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 Total protocol time: 2 hours

-The Three Hidden Problems That Break Decision Protocols
+Three Hidden Failure Modes That Break Decision Protocols

-Problem 1: Overcomplicated Rules (10+ Rules Per Category)
+Problem 1: Overcomplicated Decision Rules with 10+ Conditions Per Category

-Why it happens: Fear of missing edge cases, perfectionism
+Why it happens: fear of missing edge cases and perfectionism.

-What it costs: The Team can’t remember the rules, doesn’t use the protocol, and asks the same questions anyway.
-Protocol abandoned within 2 weeks.
-Back to the bottleneck.
+What it costs: the team can’t remember the rules, doesn’t use the protocol, and keeps asking the same questions; the protocol is abandoned within 2 weeks and you’re back to the bottleneck.

-The fix: Maximum five rules per category.
-If you need more, your categories are too broad.
-Split into two categories.
+The fix: maximum five rules per category; if you need more, your categories are too broad, so split them into two categories.

-Problem 2: Vague Authority Levels (”Use Your Judgment”)
+Problem 2: Vague Decision Authority Levels That Say “Use Your Judgment”

-Why it happens: The Founder is uncomfortable with the binary decision authority
+Why it happens: the founder is uncomfortable with clear, binary decision authority.

-What it costs: The Team still asks questions because “judgment” is undefined.
-The protocol doesn’t reduce questions.
-Time wasted creating it.
+What it costs: the team still asks questions because “judgment” is undefined; the protocol doesn’t reduce questions, and time is wasted creating it.

-The fix: Three clear levels only: “Team decides independently,” “Team decides + notifies founder,” “Escalate to founder.”
+The fix: use three clear levels only—“Team decides independently,” “Team decides + notifies founder,” or “Escalate to founder.”
 No ambiguity.

-What it is: Creating a protocol, sending it to the team via email, assuming they’ll follow it
+What it is: Creating a protocol, sending it to the team via email, and assuming they’ll follow it.

 Why it happens: “It’s self-explanatory.”

-What it costs: The Team doesn’t read it, doesn’t remember it, and continues asking questions.
-Protocol unused.
-Zero impact.
+What it costs: The team doesn’t read it, doesn’t remember it, and keeps asking questions; the protocol goes unused and has zero impact.

 Typical decision bottleneck: